About anorexia nervosa

 Pre-teens, teenagers and all people with anorexia nervosa need a lot of support from family and health care professionals.

 Types of anorexia nervosa

-There are two main types of anorexia nervosa.
+There are 2 main types of anorexia nervosa.

 This is the most common type of anorexia nervosa.
-People with the restricting type of anorexia nervosa limit the amount of food they eat by:
+If someone has restricting anorexia nervosa, they limit their food intake by:

 - limiting the number of meals they eat

-- reducing the amount of calories they eat
+- reducing the number of calories (kilojoules) they eat

 - cutting out certain foods.

 Sometimes they might also have obsessive rules about food, like eating only at specific times, not eating some types of food, eating from particular plates and bowls, or recording details of everything they eat.

 Signs and symptoms of anorexia nervosa